 Equity

-This is the portion of a property’s value that an investor owns when the property in question is calculated at market value.
+This is the portion of a property’s value that an investor owns when the property’s market value is calculated.

 Green building

 This is when a building has officially met all modern sustainability requirements and reduced its environmental impact.
-Many different companies offer green building certifications, such as LEED and EnergyStar, which makes a property more attractive to buyers and prospective tenants.
+Many companies offer green building certifications, such as LEED and EnergyStar, making a property more attractive to buyers and prospective tenants.

 IP intercom

-An IP (internet protocol) intercom is designed to transmit audio and video signals between two parties.
-IP intercoms connect to the internet in order to transfer larger quantities of complex data that isn’t possible with analog-based systems.
+An IP intercom is designed to transmit audio and video signals between two parties.
+It connects to the Internet to transfer larger quantities of complex data that aren’t possible with analog-based systems.

 Mandatory access control

 This type of access control system restricts access to a property according to a user’s authorization.
-Users with higher authorization will be able to access spaces on a property that a user with lower authorization cannot.
+Users with higher authorization can access spaces on a property that a user with lower authorization cannot.

 Multifamily REITS

-An REIT (Real Estate Investment Trust) is a company that purchases and manages a portfolio of residential properties, such as apartment buildings, and generates income through renting out these properties to tenants.
+A Multifamily REIT (Real Estate Investment Trust) is a company that purchases and manages a portfolio of residential properties, such as apartment buildings.
+It generates income by renting them out to tenants.

 Learn how to invest in multifamily real estate: